El Estero Presbyterian Church

 Mark and Brenda Hall were in the Mayan town of Totonicapán working with young people who distrusted religion-as-usual.
 What started as a Bible study with seven friends turned into an interdenominational youth group called Koinonia for those who feel they no longer fit in at the traditional churches.
 Koinonia is a discipling ministry dedicated to helping them rediscover an authentic relationship with Jesus.
 These young people also enjoy putting their faith to work in acts of compassion for the poorest in their community.

 Missions Door asked them to minister to Guadalajara, Mexico and so they left Totonicapany in 2018 and moved there where he was also asked to Pastor a congregation.
 Pastor Mark was planning on speaking at our church in July 2020, but due to Covid-19 travel restrictions, he was not able do.
-He will be in California and is scheduled to deliver a sermon to our congregation on Sunday, July 24, 2022.
+He has since been able to visit our church and speak about his ministry several times and most recently on February 11, 2024.
+His sermon can be viewed at the "Messages" section.

 Christmas 2022 Letter